mosra/magnum/README.md

 *   Extensible scene graph which can be modified for each specific usage.
 *   Plugin-based data exchange framework, tools for manipulating meshes, textures and images.
-*   Integration with various windowing toolkits and also ability to create windowless contexts.
 *   Pre-made shaders, primitives and other tools for easy prototyping and debugging.